 Exploring feature space.
-We feed the entire CelebA dataset [69] with $\sim\!200$ k images to our network to obtain the empirical distribution of our shape and texture parameters.
+We feed the entire CelebA dataset [68] with ~ 200 k images to our network to obtain the empirical distribution of our shape and texture parameters.
 By varying the mean parameter along each dimension proportional to its standard deviation, we can get a sense how each element contribute to the final shape and texture.
-We sort elements in the shape parameter $\mathbf{f}S$ based on their differences to the mean 3D shape.
+We sort elements in the shape parameter \mathbf{f}S based on their differences to the mean 3D shape.
 Fig. 10 shows four examples of shape changes, whose differences rank No.1, 40, 80, and 120 among 160 elements.
 Most of top changes are expression related.
-Similarly, in Fig. 11, we visualize different texture changes by adjusting only one element of $\mathbf{f}A$ off the mean parameter $\bar{\mathbf{f}}A$ .
-The elements with the same 4 ranks are selected.
+Similarly, in Fig. 11, we visualize different texture changes by adjusting only one element of \mathbf{f}A off the mean parameter \mathbf{f}A .
+The elements with the same 4 ranks as the shape counterpart are selected.